Y0Coss/docs-fork/pages/public_cloud/compute/savings_plans/guide.en-bg.md

 ### What is a Savings Plan ?

-A Savings Plan is an offer whereby a customer, in exchange for coverage for a certain number of simultaneous resources, commits to pay a fixed amount for a specified period.
-This commitment model enables customers to benefit from reduced rates for covered instances, compared with hourly billing.
+Savings plans offer savings over and above demand rates in exchange for a commitment to use a specified quantity of resources over a given period of time: 1M/6M/12M/24M/36M

 ### How a Savings Plan works in general ?